codingkapoor/simple-sbt-project/README.md

 # simple-sbt-project
-Sbt scala kickstarter project kit.
+Scala sbt kickstarter project kit.

+Refer it for:
+1. Adding logs to a project
+2. Reading jvm parameters
+3. Reading `application.conf`